 JOTA-JOTI is a fantastic event during the 3rd weekend of October.
 We are making and exploring old and new friendships on a weekend of experiences, connections, and communications with Scouts worldwide.

 Amateur Radio Code of Conduct

-The basic principles that should govern our code of conduct on the ham bands are:
+Basic principles that should govern our code of conduct on the amateur radio bands are:

+- Social feeling;

+- Feeling of brotherhood/sisterhood;

-- Social Feeling, Feeling of Brotherhood/Sisterhood, Brotherly/sisterly spirit;
+- Brotherly/sisterly spirit;

 - Tolerance;

 - Politeness;

-- Understanding.
+- Comprehension.